Paran-oid/Alpha/README.md

 # Alpha Terminal Calculator

 Alpha is a simple, lightweight terminal calculator designed for quick arithmetic and basic mathematical operations from your command line.
-No frills, no programming language—just calculations.

 ---